Know Before You Go!

 What should I wear?

-Most of our concert-goers dress in business or business-casual attire.
+Most of our concert-goers dress casually or in business or business-casual attire.

 Are there any no-nos?